ajb20dd/GIS5103/packagetemplate/README.md

-This is a placeholder file
+This is a demo package to calculate the arc distance between two locations.
+It requires the lat/long coords for both locations.